Multiple Document Types, Views, and Frame Windows

 The following figure, divided into parts a, b, and c, shows the three user-interface models in the order presented above.

 The framework provides these models by implementing the New Window command and by providing class CSplitterWnd, as discussed in Splitter Windows.
 You can implement other models using these as your starting point.
-For sample programs that illustrate different configurations of views, frame windows, and splitters, see MFC Samples.
+For sample programs that illustrate different configurations of views, frame windows, and splitters, see the MFC samples in Visual C++ Samples.

 You can use the New Window command on the Window menu for MDI applications to create a second frame window on the same document.
 For more information, see the first model in the figure Multiple-View User Interfaces.